 The National Institute on Alcohol Abuse and Alcoholism calls this negative cycle of requiring more and more alcohol to sleep and therefore getting poorer and poorer quality sleep a “gateway to excessive alcohol use.”

 How can joining an alcohol rehab in Costa Mesa help you get your healthy sleep patterns back?

-Clear Life Recovery understands that it’s not easy to break the cycle on your own.
-If you’ve struggled to quit alcohol, or you struggle from alcohol abuse disorder, you don’t have to fight it alone.
+Clear Life Recovery understands that it’s not easy to break the cycle alone.
+If you’ve struggled to quit alcohol or you struggle with alcohol abuse disorder, you don’t have to fight it alone.

 We offer detox, medication, therapy, life skills counseling, and more in our comprehensive alcohol rehab in Costa Mesa, California.
 You can follow the individual recovery path that is right for your needs while receiving round-the-clock support and care.

 Call us or use our online contact form to get started on breaking your addiction and healing your sleep.